major macro economic indicators

 - Competitive and attractive tax regime

-- High government and household debt (120% of disposable income)
+- High public and household debt (115% of gross disposable income)

-- Low productivity and lack of training that is not conducive to innovation
+- Low productivity and training deficit not conducive to innovation

-- Regional disparities between London and the south-east, and the rest of the country, particularly in terms of transport and energy infrastructure
+- Regional disparities between the Southeast (especially London) and the rest of the country, particularly in terms of transport and energy infrastructure

 The debt collection process usually begins with the debtor being sent a demand for payment, followed by a series of further written correspondence, telephone calls and (if the value of the debt permits), personal visits and debtor meetings.
 The collection process has been designed as a progression of stages, beginning with an amicable (pre-legal) collection phase and escalating up to litigation, should the debtor fail to meet his obligations.